colussim/webinar/README.md

 ### Repository Structure

 - [`MySQL_HA`](MySQL_HA): Contains materials related to the MySQL High Availability, Scalability, and Disaster Recovery webinar, including presentation slides, sample code, and additional resources.
-- [`MySQL_Beginner`](MySQL_Beginner_FR): Contains materials related to the MySQL for Beginners,including presentation slides, sample code, and additional resources.
+- [`MySQL_Beginner`](MySQL_Beginner_FR): Contains materials related to the MySQL for Beginners in French,including presentation slides, sample code, and additional resources.
 - [`MYSQL_PERF`](MYSQL_PERF): Contains materials related to the Fine Tuning MySQL For Your Business Needs,including presentation slides.
+- [`MYSQL_for_Government`](MYSQL_for_Government): Contains materials related to the MySQL for Government in French,including presentation slides.

 ## Getting Involved